spencergritton/SimpleVideoController/README.md

 # Inspiration

 The hugely popular [Video Speed Controller](https://github.com/igrigorik/videospeed) was the inspiration for this project.
-I'm a huge fan of the plugin and had been using it for years before writing this.
+I'm a big fan of the plugin and had been using it for years before writing this.